linux-system-roles/selinux/README.md

 ## Requirements

+See below

 ### Collection requirements

-The role requires some SELinux modules.
-If you are using `ansible-core`, you must get these from the `ansible.posix` and `community.general` collections.
-Use the file `meta/collection-requirements.yml` to install these:
+The role requires external collections.
+Use the following command to install
+them:

 ```bash
 ansible-galaxy collection install -vv -r meta/collection-requirements.yml
 ```

-If you are using Ansible Engine 2.9, or are using an Ansible bundle which includes these collections/modules, you should have to do nothing.

 ## Modules provided by this repository